Easy Winter Packing List For Kids

 8 Tips for Skiing with Kids

-We’ve all seen the viral videos of vibrant mic’d-up toddlers sharing hilarious commentaries as they cruise effortlessly down the ski slopes!
+We’ve all seen the viral videos of vibrant toddlers sharing hilarious commentaries as they cruise effortlessly down the ski slopes!
 They seriously make you want to shop for funky dinosaur or unicorn ski outfits and book a vacation to the nearest winter resort – but the harsh reality is that a day of skiing and snowboarding with kids is not always that cute and funny!

 A ski trip to the mountains is a wonderful way to bond but family ski trips come in all shapes, sizes, and skill levels!
 Finding a family-friendly resort that caters to you and all the kids, packing piles of puffy winter clothing, negotiating bulky ski gear, managing multiple ski lessons, and simply keeping their little fingers and toes warm and dry can be overwhelming.